-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide for all our students and especially our SED students.
-3.10 Action: Family Events Need: Partner feedback and out 23/24 local indicators suggest that we need to focus on increasing participation in family engagement activities that we host at our locations and decision-making opportunities, especially for unduplicated students.
-On a parent survey given in Spring 2024, we received 19 responses, representing approximately 11% of our parent population.
-Of those responses, only one was the parents of an EL student, one was a parent of a SwD, and none were parents of SED or FHY students.
-Scope: LEA-wide By increasing the access to free events that engage families in the school community such as Science Nights, Project Colloquiums, Park Meet- ups, Dances, and School Celebrations, we hope to increase parent involvement and engagement for all families of unduplicated pupils.
-3.11 3.12 Action: Parent Engagement & Communication Need: On a parent survey in Spring 2024, we received 19 responses, representing approximately 11% of our parent population.
-Of those responses, only one was the parent of an EL student, one was the parent of a SwD, and none were parents of SED or FHY students.
-The participation rate for underrepresented and unduplicated pupils is very low and we struggle to secure parent We hope that increasing efforts to communicate regularly with parents, through varied channels (email, text, phone call, in-person), and with language translation tools with improve parent engagement for SwD and unduplicated pupils.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness In 22/23, the suspension rate for SED and SwD students increased significantly highlighting an equity gap when compared to the suspension rate of all students within the LEA.
+Scope: LEA-wide 3.12 Action: Parent Engagement & Communication Need: On a parent survey given in Spring 2024, we received 22 responses, representing approximately 17% of our parent population.
+Of those responses, only one was the parents of a SwD and none were parents of EL, SED, or FHY students.
+Scope: LEA-wide We hope that increasing efforts to communicate regularly with parents, through varied channels (email, text, phone call, in-person), and with language translation tools with improve parent engagement for SwD and unduplicated pupils.
 We will focus on asking for their opinions and feedback, listening, and following up with feedback about how their voices are valued and used to inform school-decision making.
 While the time and tools to facilitate this increase in parent engagement is focus on SwD and unduplicated students, we will carry out the action for all students.
-Through this action, we will better inform 3.11

-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness representation on our School Site Council from our student subgroups.
-Scope: LEA-wide our school decision making processes with more consideration for the needs of SwD, SED, ELs, and FHY and increase parent engagement.
-3.16 Action: Meals (NSLP) Need: An equity analysis of the attendance and chronic absenteeism rates revealed that the school has higher rates of chronic absenteeism within the SED and SwD subgroups.
-Additionally, our SED, SwD, and EL populations have equity gaps in academic achievement.
-Additional unique challenges associated with the basic conditions of unduplicated pupils indicate the need for meals at school.
-Scope: LEA-wide We hope providing two meals/day with better allow us to meet the basic needs of our all students, especially SwD and unduplicated pupils, and result in increase engagement and achievement.
+Through this action, we will better inform our school decision making processes with more consideration for the needs of SwD, SED, ELs, and FHY and increase parent engagement.
+3.11 3.16 Action: Meals (NSLP) Need: An equity analysis of the attendance and chronic absenteeism rates revealed that the school has higher rates of chronic absenteeism within SED and SwD subgroups.
+Additionally, our SED and SwD population have significant equity gaps in We hope providing two meals/day with better allow us to meet the basic needs of our students and result in increased engagement and achievement.
+3.1-3.10